 'The best thing about Google spreading its operating system far and wide is the amount of choice you get.
 Whether you want a smaller model for true portability, or something closer to a laptop size for watching or working at home, there's an Android tablet for you.'

-How much you should spend on an Android tablet?
+How much should you spend on an Android tablet?

 This really depends on what you want to use it for.
 If you want a solid all-rounder that's quick enough for popular apps, has a nice, clear screen and a decent battery life, then you don't really need to spend more than £400.